okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 By implementing support for the SCIM standard, an integration in the Okta Integration Network is notified when a user is created in Okta.
 An integration is also notified when the user is updated or removed from their app in Okta.

 The provisioning actions performed by an integration are described using the database operation acronym "CRUD": Create, Read, Update, and Delete.
-The four CRUD operations are the building blocks that combine to solve your end-to-end use cases:
+The four CRUD operations are the building blocks that combine to solve your end-to-end use cases.

+For more information about these operations for users and for groups, see the corresponding sections in the [SCIM V2.0](https://developer.okta.com/docs/api/openapi/okta-scim/guides/scim-20/) and [SCIM V1.1](https://developer.okta.com/docs/api/openapi/okta-scim/guides/scim-11/) references.

 ### Create